httpsgithu/Miner/FAQ.md

 I'm hoping to set this up so that it's easily configurable.
 If you wanted to used this as a fundraiser to go towards charity, for a group of friends, another company, whatever...
 Let's do it!
 Basically I'll post instructions on how to reconfigure the settings so you can post a zip with your wallets instead of streamers.

 You can add one or many wallets.
 But, like with streamers, 1% will go to my wallet.
 Let me know if there's anything specific you need.

-<hr></details><details><summary>Is This Open Source?</summary>

-Yes.

-<hr></details><details><summary>What's Next?</summary>

-If things continue to go well, after building this application most of it will be reused to create a Unity asset store package.
-This could be a great alternative to watching ads as way to support developers of free-to-play games.

 <hr></details>